telerik/xaml-docs/knowledge-base/kb-toolbar-create-consistent-style-for-combobox.md

 ## Description

-The `RadToolBar` control has predefined styles for the most commonly used controls as its content, however, it does not provide a style for the `RadComboBox` control.
+The `RadToolBar` control has predefined styles for the most commonly used controls as its content.
+A list of these controls can be found in the [Styling RadToolBar article]({%slug radtoolbar-style-selector%}).

+However, you may want to use a control which is not styled out of the box, such as the `RadComboBox` control, for example.
 This article provides an example on how to set a style for the RadComboBox element, which is defined inside a RadToolBar element.

 ## Solution